milesmahon/ann-info-flow/README.md

 Start by setting `dataset` and `info_meth` in `run_combo.sh`:

 ```
 dataset="tinyscm"       # "tinyscm" represents the synthetic dataset.
-Change to "adult" for the modified Adult dataset
+Change to "adult-small" or "adult-large" for the modified Adult dataset
 info_meth="kernel-svm"  # Change to "linear-svm" or "corr" for estimating information flow using linear-SVM or the Correlation-based approximation respectively
 network="small"         # Change to "large" for running the Adult dataset analysis on the larger ANN
 ```